 Thanks to the understanding and cooperation of all of everybody, including those in the automobile industry, the number of JAF members increased by approximately 170,000 as of the end of November last year, compared to the same period the year before, reaching a total of 20.188 million.

 We would also like to express our sincere gratitude in helping us to reach a milestone, as in April this year, we will be celebrating our 60th anniversary.
 Going forward, we will continue to actively implement measures to further improve member satisfaction and to solve problems facing the automotive community.

-Referring to automobile clubs overseas, JAF was founded by the consensus of the automobile industry in 1963, ahead of the previous Tokyo Olympic Games, to solve various issues that were anticipated with the increase in foreign drivers vising Japan, along with the development of motorization.
-Now, more than half a century later, the automobile environment has grown and is changing at an accelerating rate.
+JAF was established in 1963 by the consensus of the automobile industry, by referencing overseas automobile clubs that helped to solve numerous problems that were becoming apparent with the increasing number of drivers from other countries in Japan, along with the development of motorization.
+Now, more than half a century later, the automobile environment continues to change at an accelerating pace.

-Our social contribution activities cover a wide range, including assistance for disaster-stricken areas, traffic safety awareness, and regional revitalization.
+JAF's social contribution activities cover a wide range of areas, including support for disaster-stricken areas, traffic safety enlightenment, and community revitalization.

 Japan Automobile Federation (JAF)